 There are a variety of payment options available, if you choose to have the submission of a right to be forgotten application done comprehensively and with the ease of mind that should there be any implications, they will be dealt with, by experienced internet lawyers.

-Firstly, remember that you can make a right to be forgotten application yourself.
+Yes.
+You can submit a right to be forgotten request for free.
+Remember, you can make a right to be forgotten application yourself.
 Google provides a free form, which you can find here.
 However, in most cases your request for a right to be forgotten is more likely to succeed if you have it drafted and submitted professionally.

 The costs of a right to be forgotten submission, which is drafted professionally might be worth consideration, particularly if you want it followed up all the way to a successful conclusion with the support of a specialist internet lawyer with plenty of experience in the field.

 We offer a variety of payment options.
 The availability of each option would depend on your personal circumstances and on the complexity of your case.

 Fixed fees is the payment option which is favoured by most of our clients.
 Fixed fees give you the certainty as to legal costs and would typically be set for each stage of your case.
 Fixed fees for a submission of a right to be forgotten, together with unlimited follow up communications with the search engine provider or the website operator, including the drafting and the service of a comprehensive Right to be Forgotten GDPR Notice and any follow up negotiations, start at £1,850 + VAT.
 It is worth considering a fixed fee whenever possible because if you were going to persist with your right to be forgotten application, you could find that each step in the process could involve legal costs, which most people prefer to know what they are in advance and have them fixed to ensure that the solicitor carries on pursuing the case as far as possible.
 With a right to be forgotten, persistence will be one of the most important factors in your success.